Why Is Customer Lifetime Value Important?

 Customer Value = Average Order Value x Purchase Frequency

 Can You Improve Customer Service Using Customer Lifetime Value?

 Yes, Customer Lifetime Value can be a key metric to judge the effectiveness of the customer service of a company.
 A higher overall Customer Lifetime Value would indicate that the businesses are retaining more customers, and they are regularly purchasing with high ticket sizes.
 This would indicate that these customers have a pleasant experience with the brand and can be attributed to excellent customer service being provided.
-In the same way, a low Customer Lifetime Value can be used to identify that the customer service needs improving.
+In the same way, a low Customer Lifetime Value can be used to identify that customer service needs to improve.
 So, companies calculate customer lifetime value and make that data available to the customer service team.
-They can provide customised support to the customers based on customer lifetime value calculations ensuring that the high-value customers remain happy.
+They can provide customized support to the customers based on customer lifetime value calculations ensuring that the high-value customers remain happy.
 Low-value customers also get excellent support and can be retained further.

 Challenges Faced By Businesses to Provide Good Customer Service

 Monitoring customer service is often a daunting task for companies due to the lack of real-time data.
-Usually, the people who are in charge of monitoring and managing customer service and the team need to manually compile reports from various sources like IM services, Social media platforms, Emails, SMS, Chat systems, Cloud Telephony services to accurately track the efficiency and identify issues with the customer service.
-This compiling of reports is a difficult task in itself, and it takes a lot of time to prepare reports which are then analysed, based on which, steps for improvement can be taken.
+Usually, the people who are in charge of monitoring and managing customer service and the team need to manually compile reports from various sources like IM services, Social media platforms, Emails, SMS, Chat systems, and Cloud Telephony services to accurately track the efficiency and identify issues with the customer service.
+This compiling of reports is a difficult task in itself, and it takes a lot of time to prepare reports which are then analyzed, based on which, steps for improvement can be taken.
 This time lag is one of the biggest challenges that companies face.

 Due to manual reporting of data from various sources, it is not always possible to get detailed insights like :

 a.
 How many customers are not happy and have issues that need to be addressed?